* guest post

 Take note that you should take it for only three weeks and then go back to it again after another few weeks to get the same results.

 Hops is a sedative herb, which offers excellent sleep benefits, especially when combined with valerian.
 The herb is known to be safe and mild, pairing well with melatonin as well to increase the quality of your sleep.
 This is because it’s a fast-acting nervine and sedative.
-Take note that children or pregnant women shouldn’t take this remedy because of the natural steroids it contains.
+Take note that children or pregnant women shouldn’t take this herbal remedy because of the natural steroids it contains.

 Ashwagandha is known to be a powerful herb used in Ayurvedic practice, with a therapeutic value to strengthen one’s immune system and to reduce chronic stress.
 It reduces cortisol levels and relaxes your mind and body into deep sleep.
 It’s recommended to take 300mg a day for long-term to experience the health benefits this herb has to offer.